tmcgilchrist/herbage/README.markdown

  * Map -> basic dimensions, geolocation, plan/schematic?
  * Plant -> individual species

+ * Garden -> a garden for specific site, which can be broken up into a number of 'Sites'

-Store data as markdown within the application and render it on demand.
+Store data as markdown within the application and render it on demand?

 Provide github like markdown editing page with preview button that works via AJAX.